nodejs/node-v0.x-archive/doc/api/buffers.markdown

 ### buffer.copy(targetBuffer, targetStart=0, sourceStart=0, sourceEnd=buffer.length)

-Does copy between buffers.
+Does a copy between buffers.
 The source and target regions can be overlapped.

 Example: build two Buffers, then copy `buf1` from byte 16 through byte 19 into `buf2`, starting at the 8th byte in `buf2`.